Floridan aquifer: Hydrology and geology

-Where the Floridan aquifer system is at or near land surface (areas shaded brown in image above), clays are thin or absent and dissolution of the limestone is intensified and many springs and sinkholes are apparent.
+Where the system is at or near land surface (areas shaded brown in image above), clays are thin or absent, dissolution of the limestone is intensified, and many artesian springs and sinkholes are apparent.
 Transmissivity of the aquifer in karstified areas such as these is much higher owing to the development of large, well-connected conduits within the rock (see image at right).
 Springs form where the water pressure is great enough for the groundwater to flow out on the land surface.
 More than 700 springs have been mapped in Florida.
-Wakulla Springs in Wakulla County is one of a number of major outflows of the aquifer with a flow rate of 200–300 e6gal of water per day.
+For example, Wakulla Springs in Wakulla County has a flow rate of 200–300 e6gal of water per day.
 A record peak flow from the spring on April 11, 1973, was measured at 14324 USgal per second – equal to e9gal per day.

-The Floridan aquifer system is composed of two main aquifers: the Upper Floridan aquifer and the Lower Floridan aquifer.
+The system is composed of two main aquifers: the Upper Floridan aquifer and the Lower Floridan aquifer.
 These aquifers are separated by sediments that range from low-permeability clays in the panhandle (Bucatunna Clay) and low-permeability dolomites and gypsiferous anhydrite in west-central Florida to permeable limestones along the east coast of Florida and elsewhere.
 Where these intervening sediments and rock are permeable, the Upper and Lower Floridan aquifers behave as a single unit.
 Conversely, where the intervening sediments are less permeable, there is less hydraulic connection between the Upper and Lower Floridan aquifers.